mcpanzors/eyes.storybook/README.md

     // and send it to a VisualGrid service which creates a screenshots of each story (in a cloud).
     // Selenium mode starts a browsers locally and makes screenshots locally, after that send
     // only images for validation
-    useSelenium: false, // default mode is VisualGrid mode, change this to `true` to use Selenium mode
+    useSelenium: false, // default mode is VisualGrid (remote) mode,
+                        // change this to `true` to use Selenium (local) mode

     // `storybookUrl` defines an address to an external Storybook server.
 Define this value
     // only in case if you don't want that starting Storybook was part of our process.